-This financial report covers the AtlasTrend Big Data Big Fund (the "Fund") as an individual entity.
+This financial report covers the AtlasTrend Online Shopping Spree Fund (the "Fund") as an individual entity.

 The Fund is a registered investment scheme under the Corporations Act 2001.
-The financial report of the Fund is for the year ended 30 June 2020.
-The Fund was constituted as a registered scheme on 28 August 2015 with Australian Securities & Investments Commission ("ASIC").
+The financial report of the Fund is for the year ended 30 June 2023.
+The Fund was constituted as a registered scheme on 28 August 2015 and commenced operation on 9 November 2015.

-The financial reports were approved by the Board of Directors of the Responsible Entity on 16 September 2020.
+The financial report was approved by the Board of Directors of Fundhost Limited as the Responsible Entity on 20 September 2023.
+The Directors have the power to amend and reissue the financial report.